-- (1) For the purposes of this Act, a specimen shall mean an animal, plant or fungus of any stage of development, or any identifiable part of a plant or fungus. - (2) For the purposes of § 59 of this Act, a specimen shall mean an animal, plant or fungus of any stage of development, or any identifiable part of a plant or fungus as well as derivatives and any other goods which appear, from an accompanying document, the packaging or a mark or label, or from any other circumstances, to be parts or derivatives of animals, plants or fungi of a species included in a protected category.
+- (1) For the purposes of this Act, 'specimen' means an animal, plant or fungus of any stage of development, or any identifiable part of an animal, plant or fungus.

+[RT I, 08.07.2014, 3 entry into force 01.08.2014] - (2) For the purposes of § 59 of this Act, a specimen means an animal, plant or fungus of any stage of development, or any identifiable part of a plant or fungus as well as derivatives and any other goods which appear, from an accompanying document, the packaging or a mark or label, or from any other circumstances, to be parts or derivatives of animals, plants or fungi of a species included in a protected category.